 Recommended Snowshoe Trails: Ridge Trail and Meadows Trail; See a map for Dewey Point and other Glacier Point Road Winter Trails

-Distance & Time Allotment: From the parking lot and including Glacier Point Road to Dewey Point, the total round trip distance comes in a little over 8 miles and there is more than a 1000 feet of elevation gain.
-Give yourself ample time to complete the trip, likely upwards of 5+ hours if you include time for stopping, photographing, and eating/snacking.
+Distance & Time Allotment: From the parking lot and including Glacier Point Road to Dewey Point, the total round trip distance comes in a little over 8 miles and there are more than 1000 feet of elevation gain.
+Give yourself ample time to complete the trip.
+You’ll likely need upwards of 5+ hours if you include time for stopping, photographing, and eating/snacking.

 Equipment Rentals: Snowshoes can be rented at the Yosemite Ski and Snowboard Area (YSSA), which basically serves as the trailhead for Dewey Point.
-YSSA was formerly called Badger Pass Ski Area.
-Rates: $23.00 all day, $18.00 half day.
+Badger Pass Ski Area is the former name of the YSSA.